 About Wyn Wolf

-Twenty year old artist WYN WOLF’s story starts in Montreal; Plateau, Pointe-Claire, Petite Italie, you name it, she’s probably lived in every neighbourhood as she likes to say.
+Twenty-one year old artist WYN WOLF’s story starts in Montreal; Plateau, Pointe-Claire, Petite Italie, you name it, she’s probably lived in every neighbourhood as she likes to say.

 She grew up with a children’s entertainer as a father who instilled in her a love for art and music.
 This love carried on in school musicals and Shakespeare plays.
 As she grew older, she kept telling stories by pursuing theatre and film alongside her musical passion.